Francisco Franco

 The Francisco Franco Family Story:

 Francisco Franco was born in Mexico in 1848.
 Juana was born in Mexico in 1863.
-According to the 1900 US Census he immigrated in 1879.
+The According to the 1900 US Census he immigrated in 1879.
 Juana immigrated in a couple of years later in 1881.
-The 1880 US Census shows Francisco, his wife Juana and their infant daughter Cruz living in the household of Rancho del Alamo near Presidio, Texas with .
+The 1880 US Census shows Francisco, his wife Juana and their two-year old daughter Cruz living in Rancho del Alamo near Presidio, Texas.
+Rancho del Alamo was very small and consisted of two buildings housing three households.
+In the first building was Vicente Molinar with.
+Rancho del Alamo consisted of two buildings Vicente and his wife and children were living in one as well as

 The Francisco Franco story is being written and will be updated here.
 Please check back later.